KseniaJuravel/Museomics_Fungi/README.md

 ![Tree](https://github.com/KseniaJuravel/Museomics_Fungi/blob/main/Phylogeny/Phylogeny.png)
-The results shown by the cladogram indicate
+The results shown by the cladogram indicate museum strains to be closer to T4 than B05.10 based on the analyzed genes in this dataset.
+Arrows indicate the datasets used for the analysis in this study.

 ## Selected genes analysis